g-wallis/font-tutorials/README.md

 ## Known Issues

-The site's search function does't work comprehensively and we are waiting for just-the-docs to fix it.
+The search function did not work when we used the search.rake file from just-the-docs.
+To overcome this, we manually created the search-data.json file, as outlined on just-the-docs' [generate search index] section.

 ## Contribute